Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Case Study: Joint VLC-AmBC System with AmBDs

 \section{Case Study: Joint VLC-AmBC System with AmBDs}

-As case studies, we present PoCs with the three types of AmBDs, as shown in Fig.~\ref{fig:setup}.
+We present PoC implementations of the three types of AmBDs, as shown in Fig.~\ref{fig:setup}.
 Moreover, a series of end-to-end communication experiments is conducted to verify the implementation feasibility of the joint VLC-AmBC system.